Eerie shapes athwart microbial layer stacks

 algae and subsequent precipitation of iron oxides.
 Depending on the

-growth mode of the algae, the red stain appears as clouds or stacks of
+growth mode of the algae, the stain appears as clouds or as

 thin layers.
 Most often everything looks normal but there are rare